-Wheel alignment includes measuring and adjusting three types of angles including camber, caster, and toe in/out to the manufacturer's recommended specifications.
+We recently covered wheel alignments in detail.
+This crucial piece of maintenance includes measuring and adjusting three types of angles in your wheel assembly.
+These include the camber, caster, and toe in/out.
 Camber is the angle of the wheel, top to bottom, when viewed from the front of the vehicle.
 Caster is the angle of the steering pivot as viewed from the side of the vehicle.
 Toe in/out is the direction the tires point, relative to each other.
-Sensitive computerized equipment is used to measure the angles of the wheels so a qualified technician can adjust them to within the vehicle manufacturer's specifications.
-When wheels are aligned properly, your vehicle will track straight and true, will not pull to one side, and will use fuel more efficiently.

 Sensitive computerized equipment measures the exact angles of the wheels, and a qualified AAA technician will adjust them to within the vehicle manufacturer's specifications.
 When wheels are aligned properly, your vehicle will track straight and true, will not pull to one side, and ensure even wear on your tire tread.
 It also reduces stress on other components such as your suspension.

 Wheel balance and wheel alignment are equally important routine maintenance for your vehicle’s health and your safety.
 Call 844-288-5593 or find your nearest AAA Car Care Center to book an appointment today.
 Members are also eligible for additional discounts, but our service is available to members and non-members alike.